microsoft/coe-starter-kit/coe-cli/docs/aa4am/index.md

 ## Read Next

-- [Key Concepts](./key-concepts.md) - Understand the key concepts for the components that are automated by the CLI commands
 - [Command Reference](./command-reference.md)
 - [ALM Accelerator for Advanced Makers](https://github.com/microsoft/coe-starter-kit/tree/main/ALMAcceleratorForAdvancedMakers) - Overview for AA4AM
-- [Scenarios](./scenarios.md) - Discusses different install scenarios for AA4AM from Demo Installs to Enterprise Deployments
 - Manual Setup - Understand the key steps that the CLI is automating
   - [Foundational Setup](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#foundational-setup) - Foundational Setup for Manual steps automated by the CLI install command
   - [Development Project Setup](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#development-project-setup) - Documents the Manual steps that are automated by the CLI install command